GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-10_notes_on_assignments.md

 Do not use any spaces within your folder or filenames until you become an expert. **At no time**. **Never**.
 {: .notice--danger}

+Be aware that a proper organization of the data is the basis for re-use of your data and code and reproducibility of your analysis.
+See this R-bloggers contribution by Matt.0 and references therein on [the "gold standard" of data science project management](https://www.r-bloggers.com/the-gold-standard-of-data-science-project-management/){:target="_blank"} (also there might not such a thing as *one* gold standard).